 - Neighborhood ACCESS members (except Extended Family Planning members) can get a bus ticket through Medical Transportation Management, Inc. (MTM).
 Bus tickets are available for nonemergency medical appointments.
 Members can call MTM at 1-855-330-9131 (TTY 1-866-288-3133) to request a bus ticket for each medical appointment. - Neighborhood TRUST / Rhody Health Partners (RHP) members may be eligible for a RIPTA bus pass.
 To get a RIPTA bus pass, visit the RIPTA Identification Office at One Kennedy Plaza, Providence, RI 02903.
-They can also go to one of the Road Trip Community Outreach locations.
-Call RIPTA at 1-401-784-9500 ext.
-604 for more information.
+Call RIPTA at 1-401-781-9400 for more information.